efjimm/Cellulator/README.md

 - `:` Enter command insert mode
 - `=` Enter command insert mode, with text set to `let cellname = `, where cellname is the cell under the cursor
-- `\` Enter command insert mode, with text set to `label cellname = `, where cellname is the cell under the cursor.
-- `e` Edit cell numeric expression
+- `e` Edit the expression of the current cell
-- `E` Edit cell label expression
 - `dd`, `x` Delete the cell under the cursor
 - `Esc` Dismiss status message
 - `$` Move cursor to the last populated cell on the current row